ton-blockchain/docs/docs/nodes/node-maintenance-and-security.md

 ```

 #### Expose LiteServer port
-    sudo ufw allow proto udp from any to any port `sudo jq -r '.liteservers[0].port' /var/ton-work/db/config.json`
+    sudo ufw allow proto tcp from any to any port `sudo jq -r '.liteservers[0].port' /var/ton-work/db/config.json`

 Please note that LiteServer port should not be exposed to public on a validator.